Updated: April 11, 2021

 Stop blaming others.
 Our capability to earn and save money depends on how we manage our finances.
 Even if we have familial duties, there will always be a way to cope.

-Furthermore, believe that opportunities exist even amidst political turmoil and bad economy.
+Furthermore, believe that opportunities exist even amidst political turmoil and a bad economy.
 It’s just a matter of looking in the right places with the proper mindset.

 - I have to be good in math to handle money.